 If you owe more on your mortgage than your home is worth and haven't refinanced into a lower interest rate yet, there's good news.
-The Home Affordable Refinance Program (HARP), a federal program designed to help eligible homeowners save money by refinancing into a lower interest rate – despite a drop in their homes value – has been extended.
+The Home Affordable Refinance Program (HARP®), a federal program designed to help eligible homeowners save money by refinancing into a lower interest rate — despite a drop in their homes value — has been extended until December 31, 2018.

 HARP has been one of the most successful crisis–era programs put in place, helping homeowners nationwide who lost value in their homes.
-To date, the program has helped more than 3.4 million homeowners – saving them an average of $2,400 in the first year after refinancing.
+To date, the program has helped nearly 3.5 million homeowners — saving them an average of $2,400 in the first year after refinancing.

 If you can answer "YES" to the following questions, you meet the basic eligibility requirements and should contact your lender (the company you send your mortgage payment to) or any participating lender and ask about a HARP refinance.

-Call your lender today, while mortgage rates are still something to celebrate, to find out if you qualify.
+Call your lender today, while mortgage rates are still low, to find out if you qualify.